gustonstomy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups => prints all the groups the current user is part of chown betty hello => changes the owner of the file touch hello => creates an empty file called hello
+groups => prints all the groups the current user is part of chown betty hello => changes the owner of the file touch hello => creates an empty file called hello chmod 001 hello => a script that adds execute permission to the owner of the file